algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-06-data-connector-guides.md

 ---
 layout: article_page
 title:  "Data Portal Guides"
-excerpt: "Here you'll find guides to hosting your data on Algorithmia or you can create a connection to your hosted files on Dropbox or S3."
+excerpt: "Host your data on Algorithmia for free or create a connection to your hosted files on Dropbox or S3."
 date:   2016-06-06 11:46:03
 categories: algorithm-development
 tags: [data-connectors-overview]